microsoft/vscode-docs/docs/datascience/jupyter-kernel-management.md

 ---
 Order: 7
 Area: datascience
-TOCTitle: Jupyter Kernel Options in VS Code
+TOCTitle: Manage Jupyter Kernels in VS Code
 ContentId: 3b6da7e6-c449-4c62-a019-9202412aac04
-PageTitle: Jupyter Kernel Options in VS Code
+PageTitle: Manage Jupyter Kernels in VS Code
 DateApproved: 11/21/2022
-MetaDescription: Descriptions, tips, and tricks on kernel selection options when working with Jupyter Notebooks in Visual Studio Code.
+MetaDescription: Descriptions of kernel selection options and tutorials on managing different types of kernels when working with Jupyter Notebooks in Visual Studio Code.
 MetaSocialImage: images/tutorial/social.png
 ---

-# Jupyter Kernel Options in VS Code <!-- omit in toc -->
+# Manage Jupyter Kernels in VS Code

 The VS Code notebooks’ kernel picker lists the following categories of connection methods to run the code in your Jupyter notebook:
 - [Jupyter Kernels](#jupyter-kernels)